M1NGS/Solidbits/README.md

 ## Introduce

-Solidbits works on the udp protocol now, just a experimental product, but it work good.
+Solidbits just a experimental product, works on the udp protocol now, it working good.

 it supports BITGET/BITSET/BITCOUNT/BITOP, all command works like redis except BITCOUNT's parameter.